Ultimate Travel Guide to Vietnam

 The highest rainfall occurs between June and August when cyclones are expected.
 A good time to visit Vietnam is from November through April to explore Northern, Central, and Southern Vietnam.
 March and April are perfect as it is dry in all the 3 regions.

-We explored Vietnam from North to South in December, and the weather was perfect.
-We never had to wear winter clothes and only used our rain jackets once in Hue.
+We explored Vietnam from North to South in December, and the weather was great.
 Although parts of northern Vietnam can be cold between December and February, we had excellent weather throughout our Vietnam trip in December.

-Disclaimer: Some links on this page are affiliate links.
-If you click through and should make a purchase, I might earn a small commission (at no additional cost to you).
+Disclaimer: Some links on this page are affiliate links, and should you click through and make a purchase, I might earn a commission (at no additional cost to you).

-How Many days do you need in Vietnam?
+How Many days do you need for Vietnam & FAQ

 Best Ways to Travel Around Vietnam